telefonicaid/iotagent-node-lib/doc/api.md

 -   **expression**: indicates that the value of the target attribute will not be the plain value or the measurement, but an expression based on a combination of the reported values.
 See the [Expression Language definition](#expression-language-support) for details
--   **skipValue**: indicates the value so if the measure value (or the result of applying `expression` to it, in the case `expression` is used) is equal to the value of `skipValue` then the attribute corresponding to the measure is not sent to CB.
-By default if `skipValue` is not defined then is considered as `null` (i.e. if the measure value or the evaluation of the expression results in `null` then corresponding attribute is not sent to CB).
+-   **skipValue**: indicates the result of applying `expression` to a measure is equal to the value of `skipValue` then the attribute corresponding to the measure is not sent to CB.
+By default if `skipValue` is not defined then is considered as `null` (i.e. if the result of apply `expression` results in `null` then corresponding attribute is not sent to CB).
 -   **entity_name**: the presence of this attribute indicates that the value will not be stored in the original device entity but in a new entity with an ID given by this attribute.
 The type of this additional entity can be configured with the `entity_type` attribute.
 If no type is configured, the device entity type is used instead.
 Entity names can